Ontotext-AD/graphdb-helm/README.md

 ##### Microsoft Azure

 We recommend not to use the Microsoft Azure storage of type `azurefile`.
-The write speeds of this storage type when used in a Kubernetes cluster is not good enough for GraphDB and we recommend not to use it in production environments.
+The write speeds of this storage type when used in a Kubernetes cluster is not good enough for GraphDB, and we recommend against using it in production environments.

 See https://github.com/Azure/AKS/issues/223